hanxiaomax/Learncpp_CN/docs/9-9-Pass-by-address.md

 printByAddress(&str); // use address-of operator (&) to get pointer holding address of str
 ```

-COPY

-As we noted in [9.5 -- Pass by lvalue reference](https://www.learncpp.com/cpp-tutorial/pass-by-lvalue-reference/), copying a `std::string` is expensive, so that’s something we want to avoid.
+As we noted in[[9-5-Pass-by-lvalue-reference|9.5 - 传递左值引用]], [9.5 -- Pass by lvalue reference](https://www.learncpp.com/cpp-tutorial/pass-by-lvalue-reference/), copying a `std::string` is expensive, so that’s something we want to avoid.
 When we pass a `std::string` by address, we’re not copying the actual `std::string` object -- we’re just copying the pointer (holding the address of the object) from the caller to the called function.
 Since an address is typically only 4 or 8 bytes, a pointer is only 4 or 8 bytes, so copying a pointer is always fast.

 Thus, just like pass by reference, pass by address is fast, and avoids making a copy of the argument object.

-Pass by address allows the function to modify the argument’s value
+## Pass by address allows the function to modify the argument’s value

 When we pass an object by address, the function receives the address of the passed object, which it can access via dereferencing.
 Because this is the address of the actual argument object being passed (not a copy of the object), if the function parameter is a pointer to non-const, the function can modify the argument via the pointer parameter: